UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming.md

 In general, member variables are usually made private and member functions made public unless there is good reason not to.

-It is also important to note that access control works on a per-class basis,not a per-object basis.
+It is also important to note that access control works on a per-class basis, not a per-object basis.
 This means when a function has access to the private members of a class, it can access the private members of **any** object of that class type that it can see.
 This is useful when we need to copy members from one object of a class to another of the same class.

 ### Member functions

 Functions defined inside a class (or struct) are called member functions or methods.
-These can be defined inside or ouside the class definition.
+These can be defined inside or outside the class definition.
 Members of a class can be accessed just like they are in structs - using the member selection operator `.`.

 ```cpp